 As noted in Note 5 and Note 7, the WTC Captive agreed to make annual payments of up to \$5 million per year for each of the first five years following the affirmation of final settlement, per the Amended SPA.
 The interpretation of this portion of the Amended SPA is currently on appeal to the US Court of Appeals for the Second Circuit.
-Based on calculations according to the WTC Captive's appellate position, \$3.8 million was due in 2013 out of the possible \$5 million in contingent payments under the Amended SPA.
-The parties reached agreement that the WTC Captive would pay the actual plaintiffs' portion of this \$3.8 million, or about \$2.85 million, according to the terms of the Amended SPA, setting aside the attorneys' fees and the remaining \$1.2 million to be addressed according to the results of the appeal.
-The agreement is without prejudice to either side's position in the appeal.
-As a result, another \$3.8 million was placed into the settlement account on January 15, 2013.
-The \$2.85 million agreed to be due to individual plaintiffs was paid out on January 16, 2013 according to instructions from the Allocation Neutral, while fees of about \$950,000 subject to appeal remained in the settlement account.
-The remaining \$1.2 million in dispute was placed into the separate account pending results of the appeal.
+However, based on calculations according to the WTC Captive's appellate position, the full \$5 million was due in 2014.
+On February 3, 2014, WTC Captive paid the actual plaintiffs' portion of this \$5 million, or about \$3.8 million, according to the terms of the Amended SPA, setting aside the attorneys' fees of about \$1.2 million to be addressed according to the results of the appeal.